-The PARKROYAL Hotel in Kuala Lumpur has been elected as the primary conference hotel.
+The PARKROYAL Hotel in Kuala Lumpur has been selected as the primary conference hotel.
 This five-star hotel is in City Center, a ten minute walk to the Petronas Towers.
 Complimentary wireless is available throughout the hotel.
-IASTE has negotiated a special price with the hotel for conference participants.
-All presenters are encouraged to stay in the conference hotel, as IASTE pays a heavy tax if you stay elsewhere and we fall below the number of rooms booked by IASTE for the special value.
-Please wait to reserve your room until we send a special online reservations link in May.
+IASTE has negotiated a special price with the hotel for conference participants which is extremely affordable for a five star hotel.
+All presenters and attendees are encouraged to stay in the conference hotel, as IASTE pays a heavy tax if you stay elsewhere and we fall below the number of rooms booked by IASTE for the special value.
+In order to receive the special room rate, please book through the following link:

 As with all IASTE conferences, participants may decide to travel in the region after the conference.
 If there is enough interest, IASTE will negotiate with a travel agency to offer two optional tours at participants’ own expense.